Blue Cross Medicare Plans – Medigap or Medicare Advantage?

 Some benefits of Advantage plans include:

 Medicare Advantage plans are annual plans and you must either renew, choose another plan or return to original Medicare at years end.
-An Annual Enrollment Period (AEP) is available from October 15, 2011 through December 7, 2011 for plans with a January 2012 effective date.
+An Annual Enrollment Period is available from October 15th through December 7th.

 Plans also differ from one area to another.
 A Blue Cross Medicare plan in California will most likely be different than a Blue Cross Advantage plan in Florida or Illinois.
 Many plans are network-based plans, like a HMO or PPO.